threefoldtech/0-initramfs/README.md

  - `golang` (version 1.7)
  - `xz-utils pkg-config lbzip2 make curl libtool gettext m4 autoconf uuid-dev libncurses5-dev libreadline-dev bc e2fslibs-dev uuid-dev libattr1-dev zlib1g-dev libacl1-dev e2fslibs-dev libblkid-dev liblzo2-dev git asciidoc xmlto libbison-dev flex libmnl-dev`

-This dependencies is of course valid for any other system but adapt it yourself to your case.
+These dependencies are of course valid for any other system but adapt you'll have to adapt it to suit yours.

-Under Gentoo, you probably already have all the dependancies.
+On Gentoo, you probably already have all the dependancies.

 ## Privileges
-You need to have root privilege to be able to execute all the script.
+You need to have root privilege to be able to execute all the scripts.
 Some parts need to chown/setuid/chmod files as root.

 # What does this script do ?
- - First, downloading and checking checksum of all archives needed
+ - First, download and check checksum of all archives needed
- - Extracting archives
+ - Extract the archives
- - Compiling:
+ - Compiles:
     - Busybox
     - Fuse (library and userland tools)
     - SSL Certificates (ca-certificates)